konveyor/move2kube-website/docs/installation/web-interface.md

       Some empty directories may be created in the root directory.
       If you are on Windows, use Powershell instead of WSL until this is fixed.

+## Latest (if you need bleeding edge features and also for development and testing use):

+Follow the same steps as above, but instead of `v0.3.0`, use `latest`

 ## Bringing up Move2Kube UI as Helm Chart

-Move2Kube can also be installed as a Helm Chart from [ArtifactHub](https://artifacthub.io/packages/helm/move2kube/move2kube/0.2.0-beta.0?modal=install)
+Move2Kube can also be installed as a Helm Chart from [ArtifactHub](https://artifacthub.io/packages/helm/move2kube/move2kube/0.3.0?modal=install)

 Also, for Helm Chart and Operator checkout [Move2Kube Operator](https://github.com/konveyor/move2kube-operator).